Poincar\'e-Hopf Theorem for Filippov vector fields on 2-dimensional compact manifolds: Poincar e --Hopf Theorem for Filippov vector fields

 \section{Poincar\'{e}--Hopf Theorem for Filippov vector fields}

-In this section, we state and prove the main result of this paper.
-Namely, we show that, by considering the extension of index for singularities of Filippov vector fields provided in Section \ref{sec:def}, the Poincaré--Hopf Theorem remains true for Filippov vector fields defined on 2-dimensional compact manifold.
+In this section, we state and prove the main result of this paper, related to the Poincaré--Hopf Theorem (the classical version, for smooth vector fields, in the Appendix).

+We demonstrate that, by extending the index for singularities in Filippov vector fields as provided in Section \ref{sec:def}, the Poincaré--Hopf Theorem remains valid for Filippov vector fields defined on 2-dimensional compact manifolds.

+Originally proven by Poincaré in two dimensions and generalized by Hopf (see, for instance, \cite{Hopf27} and \cite{poincare}), the Poincaré--Hopf Theorem is one of the most intriguing results in differential topology.
+It connects global invariants of a manifold, such as the Euler characteristic, with local invariants of vector fields on the manifold, like the indices of singularities (see Theorem \ref{PHt} from the Appendix).
+This relationship provides a profound link between the topology of a manifold and the behavior of vector fields defined on it.

+Let's briefly discuss some concepts related to the Euler characteristic, as we have already talked extensively about the index of singularities.
+The concept of the Euler characteristic originated with Leonhard Euler in 1758 in the context of convex polyhedra.
+For a polyhedron $ P $, the Euler characteristic is defined as $ \chi(P) = v - e + f $, where $ v $ is the number of vertices, $ e $ is the number of edges, and $ f $ is the number of faces.
+This formula, now known as Euler's polyhedron formula, was later extended to higher-dimensional manifolds.

+For surfaces, the Euler characteristic is related to another concept, which is the genus of the surface.
+The genus $g$ of a surface $M$ refers to the number of ``holes'' or ``handles'' in the surface (for a precise definition, we refer to \cite{hatcher,MR0226651}).
+For example, a sphere has a genus of 0 and no holes, a torus has a genus of 1 and one hole and a surface with two holes, like a double torus, has a genus of 2.
+The relationship between the Euler characteristic and the genus is given by the formula $\chi(M) = 2 - 2g,$ where $g$ is the genus of $M$.

+For a finite-dimensional compact manifold, the Euler characteristic can be indeed computed using a triangulation that transforms the manifold into a polyhedral complex, allowing the use of Euler's classical formula, despite the existence of more efficient constructions for calculation in modern times, such as the Betti numbers' theory or using homology (see, for instance, \cite{MR0226651,hatcher}).
+The Euler characteristic serves as a very good topological and homotopy invariant for manifolds, in the sense that homeomorphic manifolds, which can be continuously deformed into each other, share the same Euler characteristic (see, for instance, \cite{hatcher}).